Den Amstel: History

 Den Amstel is situated on the site of a coffee plantation of the same name, which was established by a Dutchman, John Craig, and named after the river Amstel in the Netherlands.
 The plantation was abandoned midway through the 19th century, owing to repeated flooding, and subsequently purchased by a syndicate of 125 ex-slaves, who gained ownership in 1854.
 In 1892, Den Amstel was united with the neighbouring village of Fellowship and granted municipal government for the first time, as part of the Den Amstel/Fellowship Village District.
 Fellowship was historically the more important of the two villages, with Den Amstel being described as "a very under-developed settlement with a few scattered houses and dense bushes and foliage".
 Until the closure of the line in 1974, the village had a platform on the Demerara–Essequibo Railway (running from Vreed-en-Hoop to Parika).
 The railway has since been replaced by a paved highway.
 Den Amstel's economy has historically been based around agriculture and horticulture, but now relies more on small businesses.
 The southernmost portion of the village includes a 400 acre rice plantation.

 Sport

 The Den Amstel Cricket Club is a member of the West Demerara Cricket Association, which is in turn affiliated with the Demerara Cricket Board, one of the three constituent members of the Guyana Cricket Board.
 Rayon Griffith, who played cricket for the Guyanese national team in the 2000s, was born in the village.
 However, a 2014 Guyana Chronicle article reported that cricket had declined in popularity, in favour of football.
-The Den Amstel Football Club is a member of the West Demerara Football Association, and qualified for the Guyana Super League on at least one occasion.
+The Den Amstel Football Club is a member of the West Demerara Football Association, and qualified for the GFF Elite League on at least one occasion.